josurzyn/myReads/README.md

 # MyReads Project
 This is my implementation of the Udacity MyReads project, completed as part of the Udacity Front-End Nanodegree.
 The project was to turn a static template into a fully functional React App that lets you keep a record of books you're reading, would like to read or have read.
-You can search for books to add to your shelves, and then move books between shelves, either from the shelves themselves, or the search results.
+You can search for books to add to your shelves and move books between shelves as you wish, either from the shelves themselves, or the search results.

 ## Installation
 * Clone or download this repository
+* `cd` into repository
-* Install dependencies using 'npm install'
+* Install dependencies using `npm install`
-* Start the server using 'npm start'
+* Start the server using `npm start`
 * Get reading!

 ## Searching